Recursive Client Rate limiting - FAQs

 From BIND 9.11 and BIND 9.9.8-S1 and newer, Recursive Client Rate limiting is included by default.

 Guidance on the configuration options for Recursive Client Rate limiting can be found in the Administrator Reference Manual (9.8.8 and 9.10.3 and newer).
-The ARM is available in HTML and PDF form in the distribution tarball, but can also be accessed directly from our FTP server at: ftp://ftp.isc.org/isc/bind9/cur/9.10/doc/arm/.
-It is also available in this KB; you may find it by searching in the list to the left.
+The ARM is available in HTML and PDF form in the distribution tarball, but can also be accessed directly from our downloads server at: https://downloads.isc.org/isc/bind9/cur/, and then choosing the /arm subdirectory for the BIND version you are running.
+The ARM for current versions of BIND is also available at https://bind9.readthedocs.io/en/latest/.

-There is also advice in KB article Recursive Client Rate limiting in BIND 9.9.8 and 9.10.3
+There is also advice in KB article Recursive Client Rate Limiting

 When are these features useful?

-These options are particularly good when a large number of queries are being received:
+These options are particularly good when a large number of queries is being received:

 - fetches-per-zone: for different names in the same zone